All Collections

 Meal breaks:

-If a Part Time employee then works outside the regular hours of work overtime rates will automatically apply in the employee's timesheet per clause 11.5:
+If a Part Time employee then works outside the regular hours of work overtime rates will automatically apply to the employee's timesheet per clause 11.5:

 📜 11.5 All time worked in excess of the hours as agreed under clause 11.2 or varied under clause 11.3 will be overtime and paid for at the rates...